tendermint/tendermint/docs/architecture/adr-064-batch-verification.md

 ## Alternative Approaches

 - Signature aggregation
   - Signature aggregation is an alternative to batch verification.
 Signature aggregation leads to fast verification and smaller block sizes.
 At the time of writing this ADR there is on going work to enable signature aggregation in Tendermint.
-The reason why we have opted to not introduce it at this time is because it will slow down verification times.
-One of the two benefits can be done, aggregation, but verification would suffer because the software would need to verify each signature individually due to their uniqueness, then aggregate them.
+The reason why we have opted to not introduce it at this time is because every validator signs a unique message.
+One of the two benefits can be done, aggregation, but verification would suffer because the software would need to verify each signature individually due to their uniqueness.
 For example if we were to implement signature aggregation with BLS, there could be a potential slow down of 10x-100x in verification speeds.

 ## Decision